evidentlyai/evidently/docs/book/support/telemetry.md

 export DO_NOT_TRACK=1
 ```

-After doing that and starting the service, you will see the message: “Anonymous usage reporting is disabled”
+After doing that and starting the service, you will see the message: “Anonymous usage reporting is disabled.”

 ![telemetry](../.gitbook/assets/disable_telemetry-min.png)